Wind 18 knots from the North in the morning, switching direction to SE and diminishing throughout the day to calm in the evening

 Ocean temperature 8.8C

 There is never a dull moment at Race Rocks.
 At 8:30 in the morning, Chunk (the large male elephant seal) and the female elephant seal that has been on the island for a couple weeks were on the grass to the north of the Ecoguardian’s House.
-From the window by the front porch, I watched as the female roared and kicked up grass with her flippers as she attempted to scare off Chunk.
+From the window by the front porch, I watched as the female roared and kicked up grass with her flippers as she and Chunk were either fighting or mating.
+It’s hard to tell the difference.
 He approached her and bit into her back, adding to the many wounds and scars.
-The female fled to the other side of the house
+The female fled to the other side of the house and Chunk followed.
+They spent the rest of the day at least 10 metres apart from each other on the west side of the house.

 At 10:30, I was sitting in the house reading the SOP manual when I heard and felt a huge blast.
 There was a large puff of smoke rising from the Canadian Forces Ammunition Base Rocky Point, 2km to the NW.
 There were red flags to warn passing boaters.
 After the initial blast, a group of people appeared from a bunker to inspect the area where the munitions were detonated.
 There were a few more blasts in the next two hours.

-There are lots of flowers springing up around the island: daffodils, crocuses, grape hyacinth, and calendula.
+There are lots of flowers springing up around the island: daffodil, crocus, grape hyacinth, and calendula.
 Like several other plants that are not native to the island, they were planted by lighthouse keepers.

 I spent the day reacquainting myself with the systems and species of the island.